meyoungorcl/apex-atp/4-create-and-modify-an-apex-app.md

    ![](images/4/report-page-created-successfully.png)

-   The runtime for the new Interactive Grid page will be opened in a new browser tab.
-In addition to the new page, a navigation menu item has been added on the left as well.
-This can be used to navigate to the page.
+   The new Interactive Grid page will open in a different browser tab.
+Note that a new navigation menu item has been added on the left as well.

    ![](images/4/new-interactive-grid-page.png)

 8. Since there is no data in the HOL_TODOS table, the Interactive Grid displays one empty record by default.
-Use the Add Row button to add two more empty rows, populate the columns as follows, then click **Save**.
+Use the **Add Row** button to add two more empty rows, populate the columns as follows, then click **Save**.
 Don't populate the additional columns yet, you'll do that in the next part.

     | Id | Name |
     | --- | --- |